Visit Cumbria

 Get a bird's eye view from the Osprey's nest at The Forestry Commission's Whinlatter Visitor Centre.
 A web cam has been rigged near the Osprey's nest allowing visitors to Whinlatter to observe the Osprey whilst they are nesting.

-The Whinlatter Visitor Centre is accessible for visitors who have restricted mobility.
-For more information on the Osprey webcam, Whinlatter Visitor Centre and accessibility go to the Forestry Commission's website here.
+The Whinlatter Visitor Centre and lower viewpoint is accessible for visitors who have restricted mobility and assistance can be provided if planned in advance.
+For more information on this, the Osprey webcam, Whinlatter Visitor Centre and for directions and parking guidance we recommend that you refer to the official website here, as details are subject to change.

 Ospreys at Bassenthwaite